 Describing the lush informal beauty of his music, Glitterhouse Records says: “Scott Matthew’s music has truth and exigency.
 And he forms this into songs that are purely magnetic, that expose an honest beauty and sorrow, allowing listeners to take and feel part of the experience.”
 Matthew’s most recent album is THERE IS Read More ›

-by Jason Baumann, Coordinator of Collection Assessment, Humanities & LGBT Collections March 23, 2011
+by Jason Baumann, Coordinator of Humanities and LGBT Collections, Stephen A. Schwarzman Building March 23, 2011

 Tonight: Wednesday, March 23, 2011, 6 p.m.

 Stephen A. Schwarzman Building, Margaret Liebman Berger Forum